R3Claimers/FindItBack/README.md

 # 🧭 FindItBack - Lost & Found Platform

 A comprehensive web-based Lost and Found management system built with the **MERN Stack** (MongoDB, Express, React, Node.js), **Firebase Authentication**, and **Cloudinary** for image storage.
-The platform helps users post lost or found items and uses an intelligent matching algorithm to suggest potential matches.
+The platform helps users post lost or found items, comment, search, filter, and manage their posts securely.

 ## ✨ Features